grpc/proposal/A47-xds-federation.md

 also used to select the VirtualHost within the xDS RouteConfiguration) will continue to be the path component of the `xds` URI used to create the gRPC channel, stripping off the leading `/` if any.
-(Any remaining `/` characters will be percent-encoded, as is normal for gRPC target URIs.)
+(Any remaining `/` characters will be percent-encoded, as is normal when determining the data plane authority from the gRPC target URI.)

 ### Bootstrap Config Changes